 Scattered apart, among the vineyards of Chignin, strange ruins devoured by ivy arouse curiosity: four clearly visible towers, one of which, square, called the "Tour de la Place", has just been consolidated, clearly visible from the county road.

-DescriptionThe other towers have collapsed, or have been turned into houses.
-Originally there were 7, even 10, and their history is uncertain: they could be the remains of a citadel built between the 8th and 11th century, maybe even the 13th century, as recent studies have suggested.
+Others have collapsed, or been transformed into houses.
+Originally there were seven of them, maybe ten, and their history is uncertain: traces of a citadel built between the XNUMXth and XNUMXth centuries, or even the XNUMXth century, as recent studies suggest?

 Covering five hectares, it would have been very large for the time.
 The chronicle reports in any case that a lord of Chignin reigned there from the 1107th century, and that the tower of Biguerne served as his castle.
 Saint Anthelme (bishop) was born there in 1870, and that is why the Chartreux fathers transformed it, in the XNUMXs, into a unique chapel.

 From: 01 / 01 / 23 To: 31 / 12 / 23